 How to Sideload APK Files Safely on Android

 Sideloading — the process of installing APK files from sources outside the Google Play Store — can be useful, but it also comes with security risks.
-In this comprehensive guide, we'll show you how to sideload APK files safely while protecting your device from malware and other threats.
+The walkthrough below shows how to sideload APK files safely while protecting your device from malware and other threats.

 What is APK Sideloading?